drKreso/rg_stats/README.md

 # RgStats

-TODO: Write a gem description
+Get download statistic of your gems on RubyGems with a push of a button.
+So you can stop wasting time looking it up in browser...

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'rg_stats'

-And then execute:

-    $ bundle

-Or install it yourself as:

   $ gem install rg_stats

 ## Usage

-TODO: Write usage instructions here
+  $ rg_stats your_user_name

+## Caveat

+User name is case sensitive for example mine is

+  $ rg_stats drKreso

 ## Contributing